Probing the spin correlations of $t\bar t $ production at NLO QCD+EW: Results

 Regarding the separate lepton distributions we show the pseudorapidities and the transverse momenta of the leptons emerging from top quark pair in Fig. \ref{fig:sep_leptons}.
 In the pseudorapidity distributions (upper plots) we see in the first insets the non-zero NLO QCD induced lepton asymmetry, which is also shown in Tab. \ref{table:asymm}.
 In the second insets we see the enhancement of this feature due to the EW corrections, but in both cases these effects are below $\sim 2\%$ and appear at large rapidity regimes ($|\eta|>3$).
 From the shape of the ratio insets we can see that the observed effects from both the QCD and EW corrections will cancel in the case of an averaged $\eta(\ell)$ distribution.
 In the transverse momentum distributions (lower plots) we see the large positive effect of the NLO QCD corrections in the first inset.
 In the second inset we observe that the EW effects become negative at higher $p_T$ values reaching a negative correction of $\sim 5\%$ with respect to the NLO QCD prediction between 500 and 800 GeV.
 In the case of the lepton $p_T$'s as well as the $m(\ell^+ \ell^-)$ the EW corrections bring the predictions closer to the data at the tails, according to the comparisons between NNLO QCD predictions and experimental results in Ref.~\cite{Czakon:2020qbd}.
+The high $|\eta(\ell)|$ regimes show scale and PDF uncertainties of the same level, whereas the theory uncertainties of the $p_T(\ell)$ distributions are fully dominated by the scale variation.
 Our results concerning the $\Delta\Phi_{\ell\ell},\cos\Delta\theta_{\ell\ell}$ and $p_T(\ell)$ distributions are qualitatively similar to what has been found in Ref.~\cite{Denner:2016jyo}, where part of the NLO EW corrections is included.